 - Swimsuit: The cruise ships have pools, you may want to swim when the weather is warm enough.
 Better yet relax in the hot tub after a long day exploring Alaska.
 Packing your suit means you’re ready for a dip in either.

 - Binoculars: I love to carry my binoculars whenever I travel in Alaska.
 That way whenever we see something whether it’s a bear or a glacier, we’re ready to see it up close even if we’re far away.
+Some ships may have loaner pairs, but I’d never chance it!

 - Camera: Your phone has a built-in camera, but you may want to bring out the big camera.
 Which one do you need?
 It depends on you.
 Do you want snapshots of your trip or are you trying for bigger better shots?